 Spider Monkeys are monkeys that swing from tree branch to tree branch like they are playing on monkey bars.
-All other species of monkey run across the branches.
+All other species of monkeys run across the branches.

 Like humans, monkeys have fingers and their own set of fingerprints.

-Monkey’s live in a variety of habitats including forests, rainforests, grasslands, high plains, and mountains.
-Old World Monkeys live mostly in Africa and in some partsof Asia.
+A monkey’s habitat includes forests, rainforests, grasslands, high plains, jungles, and mountains.
+Old World Monkeys live mostly in Africa and in some parts of Asia.
 New World Monkeys live in Central and South America.